 In with the new

 Incorporate lures you might need in new places.
-If you’ve finally scheduled a trip to the Great Lakes for giant smallmouth, fill a box and bag for drop shotting.
-Even if it isn’t a technique you use around home, the modular system allows you to leave it home when not needed.
+If you’ve finally scheduled a trip to the Great Lakes for giant smallmouth, fill a box and bag for drop-shotting.
+Even if it isn’t a technique you use around the home, the modular system allows you to leave it home when not needed.

 Keep after it

 Your tackle only needs a complete overhaul once a year.
-Lakes and techniques are always changing, so doing so will keep your selection current and ready to produce.
-But, that doesn’t mean you won’t need to keep after it during the season.
+Lakes and techniques are constantly changing, so doing so will keep your selection current and ready to produce.
+But that doesn’t mean you won’t need to keep after it during the season.

 Keep lures organized between trips.
-When you are rushing to tie on a new hook during a hot bite, for example, and open a new pack instead of finding one that you’ve already dipped into, take time later to combine them.
-Lastly, return the lures you discard in your boat’s cup holders or on its floors to their boxes after each trip.
+When you rush to tie on a new hook during a hot bite, for example, and open a new pack instead of finding one you’ve already dipped into, take time later to combine them.
+Lastly, return the lures you discard in your boat’s cup holders or floors to their boxes after each trip.